Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/tune-parameters.md

 ## Change the Parameters

+The parameters that affect the unlock speed the most are applied on a per-key slot basis rather than on the entire LUKS partition, so they need to be changed individually for each key slot.

 `cryptsetup luksConvertKey` can be used to update a key slot's parameters.
 If the `--key-file` option is *not* included in its invocation, then `cryptsetup` asks for the passphrase and applies the new settings to any key slot that can